 A. The purpose of a windshield repair is to restore the integrity of the glass, and possibly stop the cracking process.
 Windshield repair improves the optical clarity of the damaged area.
 It does not make the damage disappear completely.
 Our technicians will determine if your damage can be repaired or if a windshield replacement is required.
 In order to properly fix chips, several steps must be followed to ensure the best repair.
 Beginning with preparation, the technician cleans the surface of the damaged area of loose glass shards.
 Then the center of the impact point is opened up through drilling to facilitate resin injection.
 Depending on the type of break, the chip may be further “tapped” to create a reservoir in the glass through which resin can flow easier into harder-to-reach spots.
 Now that the chip surface has been prepared, the technician aligns the injector head to the chip entry point, first vacuuming the air out of the break and then following through with resin injection.
 When the chip has filled, under a curing light, the resin in the chip begins to solidify, bonding the cracked windshield together.
 The remaining steps involve curing additional layers of resin onto the chip impact point to ensure a smooth surface and polishing to protect the resin from chemicals in the air and wiper washers.

 A. Generally a windshield installation will take approximately 1 hour.
-We also require that the vehicle sit for 1 hour after installation, which allows the urethane adhesive to cure.
+We also require that the vehicle sit for 30 minutes after installation, which allows the urethane adhesive to cure.
 No vehicle will be allowed to drive away without proper drying time.

 A. Yes, But not outside.
 Your Auto Glass installer will determine if the weather is too bad to install your glass outside.
 Rain, snow, cold weather, or high winds may jeopardize the installation of your windshield.
 If you have any doubts, please ask.